NamNamIoT/ESP32_CANOPUS/README.md

 ## At here , you are ready 👌 to execute the sample code for the ESP32_CANOPUS board
-###  ⚠️ WARNING: Prepare yourself a cup of coffee ☕☕☕, because here is a fascinating journey with Canopus board 🤪.
+####  ⚠️ WARNING: Prepare yourself a cup of coffee ☕☕☕, because the next is a fascinating journey with Canopus board 🤪.
 You will be stronger after working through the next 12 examples.

 ### (1) Blink led